Foster Care Guide vs Hiring a Family Lawyer in Malta

 What if I am pursuing intercountry adoption and need to choose between agencies?

 This is exactly the kind of decision where an independent guide adds the most value.
-The three accredited entities — FSWS Adoption Service (free), Adoption Opportunities, and Agenzija Tama — each have different fee structures, country partnerships, and processing timelines.
+The three accredited entities — FSWS Adoption Service (free), Adoption Opportunities, and Agenzija Tama — have different fee structures and country partnerships; ask about current timelines for your selected country programme.
 Agency websites explain their own services but do not compare themselves to the alternatives.
 A neutral guide lays out the trade-offs.

 Making the Decision